mattermost-community/mattermost-plugin-msteams-meetings/docs/end-user-guide/using-the-plugin.md

 ## Connecting an account

-Use the `/connect` slash command to connect.
+Use the `/mstmeetings connect` slash command to connect.

 ## Starting a call